-While some Owners choose to engage consultants, others prefer to rely on in-house teams to perform much of the technology design and project management for their building programs.
-Owners may have had negative experiences with consultants in the past and may believe they can ensure quality by hiring their own staff.
-They may not want to invest time and project experience in another company’s staff.
-They may consider an in-house team more cost-effective.
+While some Owners choose to hire consultants, others prefer to rely on in-house teams to perform much of the technology design and project management for their building programs.
+Owners might have previously had negative experiences with consultants and may believe they can ensure quality and cost-effectiveness by hiring their own staff.

-All of this is understandable, and some positions should indeed be hired in-house.
-It is, however, worth questioning some potential assumptions and evaluating when and how engaging a qualified consultant might be more beneficial than relying entirely on an in-house team.
-We recommend considering the following.
+All of this is understandable, and some roles should indeed be hired in-house.
+However, it’s worth questioning some potential assumptions and evaluating when and how bringing on a qualified consultant could be more beneficial than relying entirely on an in-house team.
+We recommend considering the following:

-It takes a long time to identify high-quality candidates by sifting through all the information on resumes.
-It takes more time to interview candidates, and even more time to on-board and train new team members.
-All of this time can mean significant delays to a program that might be very fast-paced, particularly in the data center market.
+All companies know that it takes a long time to sift through resumes to find the right candidates, interview them, and then even more time to onboard and train new team members.
+All of this time can mean significant delays to a program that might be very fast-paced, particularly in the data center market!

 Salary and benefits are not the only costs involved with full-time staff.
-The aforementioned recruiting and training process is very costly in itself.
-The cost of hiring often translates into added delay, as it takes time to get approval for additional headcount.
-Another cost for technology engineers not often taken into consideration is that of keeping their certifications up to date.
+The cost of hiring and training often translates into an added delay, but another cost that is not often taken into consideration (when it comes to engineers) is the finances involved with keeping certifications up to date.

-Without subject matter experts in-house, it is difficult to know exactly what positions you need to fill and be able to recognize the best candidates.
-It is common to hire an IT generalist to handle all the technology systems for a project without fully understanding where the candidate’s real expertise lies.
-A candidate may excel at one major system (telecom, security, or audiovisual) and lack expertise in the others, or they may lack in-depth expertise in any of the systems.
+Without subject matter experts in-house, it’s difficult to know exactly what positions you need to fill and how to recognize the best candidates.
+It’s common to hire an IT generalist to handle all the technology systems for a project without fully understanding where the candidate’s real strengths lie.
+A candidate may excel at telecom systems and lack skills needed for working with security systems, or they may lack in-depth expertise in any of the systems.

-Data center projects move very fast, often with 10 to 20 projects happening at once.
-Lessons learned need to be implemented as the project continues, or else millions of dollars of errors can occur.
-These projects need the right staff in the right roles, understanding exactly what is needed and knowing the full project history.
+Data center projects move very fast – lessons learned need to be implemented as the project continues, or else millions of dollars of errors can occur.
+These projects need the right staff in the right roles who understand exactly what is needed and know the full project history.

 Technology is always changing, and there is often a newer, better, more cost-effective way of accomplishing the same goal.
 Without subject matter experts or dedicated R&D staff, an in-house team is likely to miss an opportunity for innovation or automation.

-Even when in-house teams have engineers across telecom, security, and AV, they do not necessarily work together in an integrated technology design approach.
+Even when in-house teams have engineers across multiple systems, they do not necessarily work together in an integrated technology design approach.
 This is because their day-to-day operational connections tend to be stronger with other teams than with the other technology disciplines.
-This can hamper coordination and eliminate opportunities for new ideas.
+This can impede coordination and eliminate opportunities for new ideas.

-Consulting engineers are used to coordinating technology designs with architects and civil and MEP (mechanical, electrical, plumbing) engineers in the design-bid-build process.
+Consulting engineers are used to coordinating technology designs with architects and additional teams of engineers in the design-bid-build process.
 In-house teams often work in more of a design-build model, which leaves a significant gap between the architecture and the technology design (or lack thereof).
 This can result either in compromising aesthetics to install technology systems or compromising functionality to maintain aesthetics.

-Construction administration is critical to ensuring that systems function as designed, from site walks, to submittal reviews, to RFIs (requests for information).
-Owners may not always be able to send a staff person to do commissioning on site, due to a budgetary travel freeze, for instance.
-A consultant is also motivated to flag issues and see they are resolved, whereas in-house teams can sometimes be more reticent.
+Construction administration is critical to ensuring that systems function as they were designed and intended to operate.
+Owners may not always be able to send a staff person to do commissioning on site.
+A consultant can also flag issues and see they are resolved, whereas in-house teams can sometimes be more hesitant to solve the problem.

-In-house teams are always pulled in multiple directions, and initiatives tend to become stalled as staff simply cannot find the time to work on them, or to attend all the additional or required project coordination meetings.
-When an external consultant is hired, they are committed to focus on the project and deliver it within a timeline.
+In-house teams are always pulled in multiple directions, and initiatives tend to become stalled as staff simply cannot find the time to work on them, or to attend all the required project coordination meetings.
+When an external consultant is hired, they are committed to focusing on the project and delivering it within a timeline.

 Rather than adding full-time staff, some Owners will try to disperse additional work among their existing team.
-It is common for teams to become overloaded and team members to experience burnout.
+This often causes teams to become overloaded and then leads to burnout.
 Much of the work involves documentation and coordination, which are critical to project success but are probably not what your staff is excited to work on.
-This type of work can be handled by a consultant, enabling your team members to focus on their strengths and to continue learning and growing in their roles.
-Team members who are not happy are not likely to stay very long.
+This type of work can be easily handled by a consultant, allowing your team members to focus on their strengths and to continue learning and growing in their roles.

 TEECOM Can Help